patrickcollins12/esphome-fan-controller/README.md

 The software is ESPHome and Home Assistant.
 The hardware is an ESP32 with a regular 12v 120mm Computer Fan (PWM) and a Temperature Sensor (DHT11).

 ## Cost
 The electronic parts are $29 USD including the ESP32.
+You will also need a multimeter.

 ## Motivation
 My sons's Playstation 5 sits in our TV Console which runs hotter than Sol.
 Also in that Media Console is a Macmini, a Raspberry Pi and a few other devices.
 My wife likes to keep the door neat and closed, so it needs some cooling!